robtweed/mg-showcase/MGWEB-BENCHMARKS.md

 So NGINX on its own is an incredibly fast Web Server, giving us a performance of around 250,000 requests/sec.

-of course, this is processinging a not very useful "do-nothing" route.
+of course, this is processing a not very useful "do-nothing" route.

 ## NGINX + *mg_web*